 powdered sugar for sprinkling

 Preheat oven to 350 degrees.
 Line 2 baking sheets with parchment paper or lightly spray 2 ladyfinger molds, wiping out the excess.
 Set aside.
 In a mixer bowl combine egg yolks with vanilla extract, cinnamon oil, and 1/4 cup of the vanilla sugar.
 Use the whip attachment on your mixer to whip the egg yolk mixture until thick and lemon colored – about 3 minutes.
 Remove bowl from mixer and set aside.
 In a separate mixing bowl combine egg whites with salt.
 Beat using a clean and dry whip attachment until they are just beginning to hold their shape.
 Add remaining 1/4 cup vanilla sugar in a stream and beat until the egg whites hold stiff peaks.
-Using a rubber spatula, fold the beaten egg yolk mixture into the egg whites.
-Sift the cake flour over the egg mixture in several additions, folding the flour into the batter until smooth.
+Sift the cake flour onto the egg yolk mixture a little at a time, folding it in with a spatula.
+Once all the flour is mixed into the yolks and the mixture is thick, fold a little of the beaten egg whites into the egg mixture to lighten it.
+Continue folding in the remaining egg whites until they are incorporated into the batter.
+You should have a light fluffy batter.
 Pipe the batter onto the parchment into 3-inch long fingers, or spoon the batter to almost fill prepared ladyfinger molds.
 Bake cookies for 7-8 minutes or until they are firm and light golden.
 Remove baking sheet to a rack.
 Let cookies sit on the baking sheets or molds for 2 minutes.
-Use a spatula to gently lift cookies off parchment or out of their molds.
+Use a spatula to gently lift cookies off parchment paper or out of their molds.
+Cool on a rack.
 Sprinkle lightly with powdered sugar before serving.
-Makes 3 dozen cookies.
+Makes 40 cookies.